-To use the max favourable and adverse move after an entry to calculate this indicator is not the only way to do it.
+To use the max favorable and adverse move after an entry to calculate this indicator is not the only way to do it.
 I prefer to use the Profit Factor as a measure for the edge of the entry signal.
-(Profit Factor = (sum of earnings) / (sum of losses)) Instead of using a bar-by-bar calculation of the max favourable and max adverse move as Dave’s e-ratio does, I calculate the gross profit and gross loss on a bar-by-bar basis and then use the ratio of gross profit vs. gross loss as the measure for the edge.
+(Profit Factor = (sum of earnings) / (sum of losses)) Instead of using a bar-by-bar calculation of the max favorable and max adverse move as Dave’s e-ratio does, I calculate the gross profit and gross loss on a bar-by-bar basis and then use the ratio of gross profit vs. gross loss as the measure for the edge.
 All calculations are done in % to get rid of the absolute level of the market and make results more comparable.

 The chart above shows the APPENDIX_P indicator for a short term entry signal.
-The blue line is the response to an entry signal, the magenta line shows the overall market behaviour, as if there would have been an entry signal on every bar/day.
+The blue line is the response to an entry signal, the magenta line shows the overall market behavior, as if there would have been an entry signal on every bar/day.

 As the test has been carried out on a bullish market, both lines are rising with each day passing by.
 If you would have traded the market using a buy and hold and would have held your position for 50 bars, your strategy would have had a profit factor of around 1.7.

 The chart above gives a comparison between the two calculation methods.
-Dave Bergstrom used a calculation similar to the APPENDIX_E indicator, using the ratio of the favourable and adverse excursion.
+Dave Bergstrom used a calculation similar to the APPENDIX_E indicator, using the ratio of the favorable and adverse excursion.
 I am more tending to use the APPENDIX-P, the profit factor based calculation.
 But as you can see both methods yield similar results.